 The choir has performed at major concert venues including Queen Elizabeth Hall London, Royal Festival Hall., Colston Hall, St George's, Bristol Old Vic Theatre, Bristol Folk House and at festivals including Priddy Folk Festival, Fieldview Festival, Bristol Folk Festival, Chorus Festival London, Bristol Harbour Festival and St Werburgh's Farm Fair.

-The choir regularly promotes their own concerts and events including their sell-out winter concert held in central Bristol each year as well as more bespoke gigs; previous events include a gig on boat and a formal concert in a disused church.
+The choir regularly promotes their own concerts and events including their sell-out winter concerts held in December each year as well as more bespoke gigs; previous events include a gig on boat and a formal concert in a derelict church.

 Each year the choir supports different local charities; last year they raised £1809.53 for SARSAS and Bristol Zero Tolerance - a new initiative dedicated to making Bristol a city free from gender based violence.
 The choir since signed the BZT pledge to end gender based violence in the city.
 Previous charities include Jessie May, Disasters Emergency Committee, Bristol Refugee Rights and Concern Universal.

 Artist collaborations include performing with songwriter Theo Bard; Heg & The Wolf Chorus (the choir featured on the album Raising The Fires and performed at Trinity Bristol as part of a theatrical album launch) as well as support gigs with Blackbeard's Tea Party and BBC Radio 2 Folk Award Nominees Gilmore & Roberts.